AnggaSOC/SOC-Portfolio/Threat Detection Labs/Wazuh (EDR & XRD)/README.md

 | **Mint-Client** | Linux Mint |  Web Server | `192.168.1.11` | Wazuh Agent, Suricata NIDS, Nginx |
 | **Kali-Attacker**| Kali Linux | Threat Actor / Attacker | `192.168.1.12` | Nmap, Hydra, SSH Client |

+## Incident Response Guidelines
+* **Potential Network Scanning**
+  * Source check : internal IP adress or external IP address?
+  * Validation : if internal check vulnerability scanning schedule with IT team
+  * Reputation : if external, check IP address reputation in Threat Intelligence (Virustotal/AbuseIPDB)
+* **Failed Login / Brute Force**
+  * Pattern check : Is the account being targeted continuously, or are multiple accounts being targeted (password spraying)?
+  * Contextual Check: If the issue is internal, make sure it’s not because a new user changed their password, but rather because an old app is stuck trying to log in automatically.
+* **Unknown Account Successfully Logged In**
+  * Account Status: Check with the HR/Admin team to see if this is a new employee, a vendor account, or a trial account.
+  * Access Anomaly: Check the login location (e.g., VPN from abroad) and the access rights associated with that account.
+* **Modifikasi/Penambahan File di Server**
+  * Check for Ticket Changes: Align with the Change Management schedule or the Developer/SysAdmin team’s deployment documentation.
+  * Location & Reputation: Check whether the file is located in a sensitive directory (e.g., the web root folder) and verify the file's hash on VirusTotal.

+**The Golden Rule Before Taking Action:**
+Always answer these 4 questions first: Who (Who is the perpetrator?), What (What are they doing?), Where (What is the target?), and When (When did it happen, and was it outside of business hours?).
+Do not block the activity until you have confirmed that it is a false positive.

+In this case, the alert indicates a true positive: an attacker is attempting to take over the server and add malicious files.
 ## 1. SOC Detection:
 IDS detected a potential network scan conducted by an IP address outside the network.